Equinomy

 Three synergistic elements compose this Equinomy.
 The first element is a basic (or minimum) income which resolves the fundamental problem of a just property (the basis of any rational economic system) while providing a minimum economic freedom to everyone so they can freely pursue their research for happiness (think of it as the economic equivalent of the political Human Rights giving freedom to everyone).

 The second element is a better balance between competition and cooperation in the market economy, instead of pure competition.
-It transforms the idea of what really is an efficient market , limiting abuses like financial speculation while allowing a better cooperation.
+It transforms the idea of what really is an efficient market economy, limiting abuses like financial speculation while allowing a better cooperation.
 It stops the idea that power disappears in crowds, while staying away from the problems of monopolies and oligopolies.
-A balance of power on the market appears, combining competition and cooperation
+A balance of power appears, combining competition and cooperation in a real market economy.

 The third element, a balanced corporate governance, creates a balance of power in companies, going beyond capitalism.
-A third of shareholders’ board members, a third of employee board members and a third of customer board member will redefine the goal of companies and of management, putting a more balanced objective at the forefront: sustainability, quality, pricing, fairness, compensations, profit and so many other objectives will need to be combined as the company is no longer only a profit play for the shareholders, and the rest later.
+A third of the board members represent shareholders, another third represent employees and the last third represent customers.
+This new board organization and power balance will redefine the goal of companies and of their management, with more balanced objectives brought at the forefront: sustainability, quality, pricing, fairness, compensations, profit and so many other objectives will need to be combined as companies are no longer only a profit play for the shareholders, and the rest later.

-Property is hence justified, freedom is achieved, and companies are no longer tools for shareholders with Equinomy.
+Property is finally justified, economic freedom is achieved, and companies are no longer only a shareholder’s tool with Equinomy.